spierala/blog-posts/introducing-signal-store.md

 # Introducing MiniRx Signal Store

-With the arrival of [Signals](https://angular.io/guide/signals) in Angular 16, new best practices are arising for state and events.
-In the future, Signals and Observables will coexist in your application.

-Modern Angular needs modern state management which promotes **new Angular best practices** and **streamlines the usage of Signals and Observables**...

-MiniRx Signal Store does exactly that.

-### Modern state management with MiniRx Signal Store
+In Angular 16, we got a new cool and shiny reactive primitive: [Signal](https://angular.io/guide/signals).

+The introduction of Angular Signals is probably one of the most disruptive changes in recent years:
+- RxJS is no more?
+- Should I avoid RxJS and use Signals for everything?
+- Can Signals and RxJS Observables co-exist?
+- Are there new Angular best practices?

+With these questions in mind, MiniRx started exploring Signals, on the search for new Angular best practices.

+The result is a new Signal-based state management library:

+**MiniRx Signal Store**

+* Signal Store is an **Angular-only** state management library
 * Signal Store **embraces [Angular Signals](https://angular.io/guide/signals)** and leverages **Modern Angular APIs** internally
 * Signal Store implements and promotes new **Angular best practices**:
     * **Signals** are used for **(synchronous) state**